 - Master the art of self-promotion.
-Never underestimate the power of a strong, literate cover letter.
+Network.
 Sell the skills you have.
 Describe who you are and why you’re appropriate for the business.
 Let them know what they’ll get if they hire you.
 Remember, this is a people-oriented business, involving long hours and many demands.

 - Be realistic.
 You cannot go from zero to blockbuster film director in 60 seconds.
 Start your job search in areas where you actually have a chance, like companies that produce commercials, industrials, or educational films.
 People who start in these areas often transition to television and features.